Mary-Anne Arsenault: 2013–2020

-Colleen Jones left the rink in 2013, and was replaced by Christie Gamble at second (Kim Kelly moved to third).
+Colleen Jones left the rink in 2013, and was replaced by Christie Gamble at second.
 Kelly and Gamble left the team after one season and were replaced by Christina Black and Jane Snyder.
 Arsenault finally won her first career World Curling Tour event by winning the 2014 Gibson's Cashspiel.
 She followed this up by winning the Dave Jones Molson Mayflower Cashspiel a month later.
 The team played in the 2015 Scotties Tournament of Hearts, and finished with a 5-6 record.
 They failed to return the Scotties in 2016, having lost in the final of the 2016 Nova Scotia Scotties Tournament of Hearts to Jill Brothers.

 In 2016, Snyder was replaced by Jennifer Crouse at second.
 The team had a disappointing record at the 2017 Nova Scotia Scotties Tournament of Hearts, finishing 3-4.
 After the season, Crouse and Baxter switched positions.
 With the new lineup order, the team won the 2018 Nova Scotia Scotties Tournament of Hearts and represented Nova Scotia at the 2018 Scotties Tournament of Hearts.
 There, Arsenault led her rink to a 9-2 round robin record and a spot in the playoffs.
 In the playoffs, she beat Northern Ontario's Tracy Fleury before losing in the semifinal to Kerri Einarson's "Wildcard" team, settling for bronze medal.

 In 2018, Crouse was replaced at lead by Kristin Clarke.
 On the tour, the team won the New Scotland Clothing Ladies Cashspiel.
 At the 2019 Nova Scotia Scotties Tournament of Hearts, they lost in the final to Jill Brothers.
 In 2019 Clarke was replaced by Arsenault's niece Emma Logan.
 The team won another tour event, The Curling Store Cashspiel.
 Later in the year they won the 2020 Nova Scotia Scotties Tournament of Hearts and represented Nova Scotia at the 2020 Scotties Tournament of Hearts.
 At the Scotties, Arsenault led Nova Scotia to a 4-3 record in pool play, but lost in a tiebreaker to British Columbia, failing to qualify for the championship round.